Filling a Toddler’s nutrition gaps

 Nestlé FITS 2008 found that on a given day, 25% of Toddlers 12 to 24 months don’t eat a single distinct portion of fruit and 30% don’t eat a single distinct portion of vegetables.

 How to get it: Feed your Toddler 1 cup of fruit and ¾ cup of vegetables every day.
-Fruit and vegetable servings can be from fresh, frozen or pureed canned foods, but need to be cut up into small, easy-to-eat pieces.
+Fruit and vegetable servings can be from fresh, frozen or canned foods, but need to be cut up into small, easy-to-eat pieces or pureed.
 Remember you can still serve purees in Toddler-favorite foods to add variety.
-For example, stir ¼ cup GERBER® 3RD FOODS® fruit baby food into plain yogurt or ¼ cup GERBER® 3RD FOODS® vegetable purees into rice.
+For example, stir ¼ cup GERBER® 3RD FOODS® Lil’ Bits™ fruit baby food into plain yogurt or ¼ cup GERBER® 3RD FOODS® Lil’ Bits™ vegetable purees into rice.

 Cereals.
 According to Nestlé FITS 2008, about 60% of Toddlers between ages 12 and 18 months are eating adult, non-whole grain cereals during the day.
 But transitioning to adult cereals may not be best for your Toddler.
-These cereals may not be as rich in Iron as infant cereal and may be high in sugar.
+These cereals may not have as much Iron as infant cereal and may be high in sugar.

-How to get it: Continue to give your Toddler Iron-rich infant cereal, and remember she can be fed cereal at any time of day!
+How to get it: Continue to give your Toddler Iron-rich infant cereal, including GERBER® HEARTY BITS® Multigrain Cereal, and remember she can be fed cereal at any time of day!

 Sweetened beverages and desserts.
 There’s not a lot of room in your Toddler’s diet for foods that offer calories but not many nutrients.
 Nestlé FITS 2008 found that more than 70% of Toddlers consumed any type of sweet, dessert and sweetened beverage on a given day.
 Desserts, sweets and sweetened beverages can be high in calories compared to the micronutrients they provide, and can displace other nutritious foods in the diet.